 I would search the less recognized choral brands and found some excellent composers and diamonds in the rough, but there was always a dearth of published choral compositions that were artistic, well-constructed and aimed specifically at the high school level.

 Fortunately, thanks to online publishing, we have entered a world where composers can write and publish as much music as they want, offer recordings, and visual copies of their sheet music.
 In fact, we can even purchase the music instantly.
-More and more talented composers are successfully bringing beautiful choral repertoire into this world, as we are no longer limited to the limited annual collection of each brick and mortar publishing company.
+More and more talented composers are successfully bringing beautiful choral repertoire into this world, as we are no longer limited to the annual collection of each brick and mortar publishing company.

-With endless websites and unlimited internet publishing space, there is no way for a choral director to properly search to find music on any of these companies.
+With endless websites and unlimited internet publishing space, there is no way for a choral director to properly search to find music on any of these online choral publishing companies.
 I’ve spent lots of time on www.sheetmusicplus.com, www.musicspoke.com, www.swirleymusic.com, and many others.
 They all have great composers and a wonderful layout where we can see the sheet music and hear quality recordings.
 But with hundreds of composers offering thousands of pieces, how does a customer utilize their minimal time to sift through all of this to find what they are looking for?

 Talented composers with an arsenal of great ensembles can demonstrate some excellent performances, but how do we know if this music is right for our group?
 In the olden days, the dominant brick and mortar publishing companies at least attempted to write for a specific market.
-Now, most compositions are written without limitations: unlimited part splits, ranges that exceed typical high school student voices, etc.
+Now, most compositions are written without limitation: unlimited part splits, ranges that exceed typical high school student voices, etc.

 While my website, Choral Clarity, is intended to solve some of these issues within a specific market, self-selected high school choral ensembles, it hardly solves the problem of finding music year after year that suits all needs and ensembles.